RoQR/docs/content/docs/getting-started/introduction.md

 +++
 title = "Introduction"
-description = "AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme Doks for Zola." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false
+description = "RoQR is a modern, open-source, privacy-respecting QR service.
+Learn how to use RoQR:" date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false